9 Smart Tips for Fighting a Parking Ticket

 Look for excuses under the statute

 The statute will inevitably provide some handy loopholes.
 For example, explains Nitka, some handicapped parking statutes require notice that the spot isn’t for everyone—for example, a painted curb, or a sign above the parking space.
 Sometimes, a statute will use the term “visible” or “obvious”—and, arguably, a dilapidated sign or a sign blocked by a tree is neither visible or obvious.
-It works—check out this story of a woman who got out of a ticket because the statute was poorly punctuated!

 To appeal, follow the directions on the ticket